ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 The access token returned by the authorization server can then be used by the client to establish a new DTLS session with the resource server.
-When the client intends to use asymmetric cryptography in the DTLS handshake with the resource server, the client MUST upload the access token to the authz-info resource, i.e. the authz-info endpoint, on the resource server before starting the DTLS handshake, as described in Section 5.8.1 of
+When the client intends to use an asymmetric proof-of-possession key in the DTLS handshake with the resource server, the client MUST upload the access token to the authz-info resource, i.e. the authz-info endpoint, on the resource server before starting the DTLS handshake, as described in Section 5.8.1 of
 {{I-D.ietf-ace-oauth-authz}}.
-If only symmetric cryptography is used between the client and the resource server, the access token MAY instead be transferred in the DTLS ClientKeyExchange message (see {{psk-dtls-channel}}).
+In case the client uses a symmetric proof-of-possession key in the DTLS handshake, the procedure as above MAY be used, or alternatively, the access token MAY instead be transferred in the DTLS ClientKeyExchange message (see {{psk-dtls-channel}}).

 {{protocol-overview}} depicts the common protocol flow for the DTLS